The International Student Program is happy to help you with any concerns that you are facing, including stress and mental health issues.

 If you want to see improvement in your language skills it is essential to participate in activities that allow you to practice English every day.
 It’s understandable if the idea of speaking English with Americans who are strangers makes you nervous.
 It’s important to remind yourself what you can gain from improving your English and what you will lose if you do not.

-NOTE: Due to visa regulations, international student who are having difficulties in a course because of English should not drop below full-time without first meeting with an ISP adviser in Multi Ethnic Resource Center, room 115.
+NOTE: Due to visa regulations, international students who are having difficulties in a course because of English should not drop below full-time without first meeting with an ISP adviser in Multi-Ethnic Resource Center, room 115.
 Please contact ISP for more specific information.
 320-589-6094

 English as a Second Language (ESL)